Mike-Pits/Disp_retrieval/README.md

 ETA next destination or a way-point, sea/wind/ice conditions etc.
 These data will further be stored, pre-processed and analyzed for final submiting graphical results at a dash-board.

 The initial script is borrowed from Sven-Bo with huge thanks (https://pythonandvba.com/).
-It is then adapted to my particular circuymstances and conditions.
+It is then amended to my particular circumstances and conditions.